-There are several factors that can increase your car insurance costs.
+There are several factors that can increase your car insurance costs, according to our Greenville personal injury lawyers.

 Some of the following factors may cause your insurance costs to be higher than desired.